 The Michael G. Wells Competition is sponsored by the Michael G. Wells Entrepreneurial Scholars Fund, and is for University of Pittsburgh students who are developing innovations related to the healthcare field.
 (Students with non-healthcare related innovations should apply to the Kuzneski Innovation Cup.)

-Students (individually or as a team) will be given the opportunity to present their innovations at the Innovation Showcase Wednesday, October 18, 2017, and compete for the $20,000 Michael G. Wells Entrepreneurial Scholars Award to help move their idea towards commercialization.
+Students (individually or as a team) will be given the opportunity to present their innovations at the Innovation Showcase in October 2018, and compete for the $20,000 Michael G. Wells Entrepreneurial Scholars Award to help move their idea towards commercialization.

 A $10,000 second place and $5,000 third place are also awarded.
 The Innovation Showcase is an annual event hosted by the Innovation Institute that provides University innovators the opportunity to present their ideas to an audience of investors, entrepreneurs, regional economic development representatives, local business executives and Pitt alumni.